-Treatment for the HIV virus and AIDS — the disease it causes — has come a long way in the last three decades.
-In the 1980s, HIV was considered a fatal infection.
-Thanks to advances in treatment, HIV has become more of a chronic condition, much like heart disease or diabetes.
-A person who is diagnosed today at age 20 can expect to live into their 70s, a nearly full life expectancy.
+Treatment for HIV infection has come a long way.
+In the 1980s, HIV infection was considered a fatal infection.
+Thanks to advances in treatment, HIV infection has become more of a chronic condition, much like heart disease or diabetes.

-One of the biggest recent advances in the treatment of HIV/AIDS has been the development of a single-dose medicine — one pill that contains a combination of several different HIV drugs.
-A combination pill is a big step forward from the cumbersome drug cocktails that used to be the only options for people with HIV/AIDS.
+One of the biggest recent advances in HIV treatment has been the development of a single-dose medication — one pill that contains a combination of several different HIV drugs.
+A combination pill is a big step forward from the cumbersome drug cocktails that used to be the only option for people with HIV.

-In 1987, the very first drug was approved to treat HIV/AIDS.
-It was called AZT (short for azidothymidine).
-AZT is an antiretroviral, a type of drug that helps prevent the HIV virus from copying itself.
-By lowering the amount of HIV in the body, antiretroviral drugs help a person’s immune system stay strong.
+In 1987, the very first drug was approved to treat HIV.
+It was called azidothymidine, or AZT.
+AZT is an antiretroviral drug, a type that helps prevent the HIV virus from copying itself.
+By lowering the amount of HIV in the body, antiretroviral drugs help keep the immune system strong.
 AZT is part of a class of antiretroviral drugs called nucleoside reverse transcriptase inhibitors (NRTIs).

 Other HIV drugs followed, including protease inhibitors.
 These drugs work by stopping the HIV virus from making more viruses inside already-infected cells.
 Doctors soon discovered that when patients were given only one drug at a time, HIV became resistant to it, making the drug ineffective.

 Today, multiple different classes of antiretroviral drugs are used in various combinations to treat HIV.
-All of these drugs interfere with the way the HIV virus copies itself, but in different ways:
+All of these drugs interfere with how HIV copies itself in different ways:

-- nucleoside/nucleotide reverse transcriptase inhibitors (NRTIs or “nukes”): NRTIs prevent the virus from copying its genetic material.
-NRTIs block an enzyme called reverse transcriptase, which HIV uses to copy its genetic material (RNA).
+- Nucleoside/nucleotide reverse transcriptase inhibitors (NRTIs or “nukes”): NRTIs prevent the virus from copying its genetic material.
+NRTIs block an enzyme called reverse transcriptase, which HIV uses to copy RNA, its genetic material.

-- non-nucleoside reverse transcriptase inhibitors (NNRTIs or “non-nukes”): NNRTIs also block the virus from copying its genetic material using reverse transcriptase, but they work in a different way than NRTIs.
+- Non-nucleoside reverse transcriptase inhibitors (NNRTIs or “non-nukes”): NNRTIs also block the virus from copying its genetic material with reverse transcriptase, but they work differently from NRTIs.

-- integrase inhibitors: These drugs block an enzyme the virus needs to insert copies of its genes into a human cell’s genetic material (DNA).
+- Integrase inhibitors: These drugs block an enzyme the virus needs to insert copies of its genes into a human cell’s genetic material.

-- protease inhibitors: These drugs block an enzyme called protease, which the virus needs to process (cut) proteins that are essential to its ability to make more virus.
-In the absence of this function, HIV’s ability to replicate is severely limited.
+- Protease inhibitors: These drugs block an enzyme called protease, which the virus needs to process proteins that are essential to its ability to make more virus.
+These drugs severely limit HIV’s ability to replicate.

 In the past, people on HAART needed to take several different pills each day.
-This complicated regimen often led to mistakes, missed doses and sub-optimal treatment.
+The complicated regimen often led to mistakes, missed doses, and less effective treatment.

 Since 2006, fixed-dose combinations of HIV drugs have become available.
-These drugs combine two or more drugs from the same or different classes.
-The single, one-dose pill is easier to take.
+These drugs combine two or more drugs from the same or different classes into one pill.
+The single pill is easier to take.

 Currently, four combination tablets are approved to treat HIV: